Computing Subset Vertex Covers in $H$-Free Graphs: The Proof of Theorems and

 {\bf Theorem~\ref{t-dicho4} (restated).} {\it For a graph $H$, {\sc Subset Vertex Cover} on instances $(G,T,k)$, where $G[T]$ is $H$-free, is polynomial-time solvable if $H\ssi sP_2$ for some $s\geq 1$, and \NP-complete otherwise.}

-\begin{proof} First suppose $P_3\ssi H$.
-As a graph that is a disjoint union of edges is $P_3$-free, we can apply Theorem~\ref{t-hard2}.
-Now suppose $H$ is $P_3$-free.
-Then $H\ssi sP_2$ for some $s\geq 1$, and we apply Theorem~\ref{t-sp2}. \end{proof}
+\begin{proof} First note that any \textsf{NP}-completeness result of Theorem~\ref{t-dicho} also holds here, as $G[T]$ is $H$-free if the entire graph is $H$-free.
+We immediately get that \svc{} is \textsf{NP}-complete if $H$ is not a linear forest.
+Suppose $P_3\ssi H$.
+Observe that in the instance of Theorem~\ref{t-hard2}, $G[T]$ is a disjoint union of edges, so $G[T]$ is $P_3$-free, and hence, $H$-free.
+We see that \svc{} is \textsf{NP}-complete when $P_3\subseteq_i H$.
+In the remaining case, $H\ssi sP_2$ for some $s\geq 1$, and we apply Theorem~\ref{t-sp2}. \end{proof}